MC Hammer: Bankruptcy, lawsuits, and media reaction

 Contrary to public rumor, Hammer claimed he was really never "down-and-out" as reported by the media (eventually expressed on The Opie & Anthony Show and The Ellen DeGeneres Show in 2009).
 Originally having an estimated net worth of over $33 million according to Forbes magazine, speculations about Hammer's status first emerged during delays between albums Too Legit to Quit and The Funky Headhunter, with Hammer having spent much of his money on staff and personal luxuries.
-In addition to excessive spending while supporting friends and family, Hammer ultimately became over $13 million in debt – due to dwindling album sales, unpaid loans, a large payroll, and a lavish lifestyle.
+In addition to excessive spending while supporting friends and family, Hammer ultimately became over $13 million in debt—due to dwindling album sales, unpaid loans, a large payroll, and a lavish lifestyle.
 Therefore, Hammer eventually filed for Chapter 11 bankruptcy at the U.S. Bankruptcy Court in Oakland, California, on April 1, 1996.
 The case was converted to Chapter 7 on September 23, 1998.
 However, Hammer was denied a bankruptcy discharge on April 23, 2002.

 Hammer's mansion was sold for a fraction of its former price.
 "My priorities were out of order," he told Ebony.
 He said: "My priorities should have always been God, family, community and then business.
 Instead they had been business, business and business."
-Along with Felton Pilate and other group members, Rick James sued Hammer for infringement of copyright on "U Can't Touch This", but the suit was settled out of court when Hammer agreed to credit James as co-composer, effectively cutting James in on the millions of dollars the record was earning.
+Along with Felton Pilate and other group members, Rick James sued Hammer for infringement of copyright on "U Can't Touch This", but the suit was settled out of court when Hammer agreed to credit James as co-composer, effectively cutting James in on the millions of dollars the song was earning.
 By the late 1990s, Hammer seemed to stabilize himself and made himself ready to undertake new projects.

 In 1992, Hammer had admitted in depositions and court documents to getting the idea for the song "Here Comes the Hammer" from a Christian recording artist in Dallas named Kevin Christian.
-Christian had filed a 16-million-dollar lawsuit against Hammer for copyright infringement of his song entitled "Oh-Oh, You Got the Shing".
+Christian had filed a $16 million lawsuit against Hammer for copyright infringement of his song entitled "Oh-Oh, You Got the Shing".
 This fact, compounded with witness testimony from both Hammer's and Christian's entourages, and other evidence (including photos), brought about a settlement with Capitol Records in 1994.
 The terms of the settlement remain sealed.
 Hammer settled with Christian the following year.